The First Day of The Week, Countdown to Pentecost!

 Mark 16:9 And He, having risen in the morning of the ‘First Sabbath’ [prote sabbatou], did appear ‘first’ [proton] to Mary the Magdalene, out of whom He had cast seven demons....
 YLT [with Sabbath corrected into the singular]

-There is another assumption that translators make in this verse.
-Virtually every modern translator assumes that Yeshua “rose” in the morning—even if they get past which morning is in question.
+There is another assertion that translators make in this verse.
+Virtually every modern translator says that Yeshua “rose” in the morning—even if they get past which morning is in question.
 The inspired wording says that He “was risen”, meaning “He was already risen” when they got to the tomb.

 Additionally, there was no punctuation in Biblical Greek.
-Take away nearly two millennia of “sunrise service” tradition and the argument hangs by the misplacement of a comma!
+Take away nearly two millennia of “sunrise service” tradition and the argument hangs by the omission of a comma!

-Notice what Mark 16:9 looks like with the comma moved:
+Notice what Mark 16:9 looks like with a comma in the chronologically correct place:

-Mark 16:9 And He, having risen, in the morning of the First Sabbath did appear first to Mary the Magdalene, out of whom he had cast seven demons....
+Mark 16:9 And He having risen, [comma] early in the morning on the first of the Sabbaths, appeared first to Mary Magdalena, who He had cast seven demons out of.

-Notice that both the KJV and the YLT have the tense right.
+Both the KJV and the YLT have the tense right.
 Yeshua was ALREADY RISEN when it was discovered that the tomb was empty.
 The Pharisees asked Yeshua for a sign—proof of His being the Messiah.
 Yeshua answered that the only sign He would give to prove that He was our Messiah was that He would be “THREE DAYS AND THREE NIGHTS in the heart of the earth” (Matthew 12:39-40).
 Skeptical?
-Well, you are in good company; for not one of His Disciples waited near the tomb for His resurrection.
-And upon hearing that He had arisen, three days later, they they were still skeptics!
+Well, you are in good company; because not one of His Disciples waited near the tomb for His resurrection.
+And on hearing that He had arisen, three days later, they they were still skeptics!
 Do you believe Him?

 The Encyclopedia Wikipedia does a good job of explaining what the aorist tense means: “It is used to denote action in the past....”